CanonicalLtd/maas-docs/en/manage-pods-webui.md

 menu to compose a machine.

 ![pod compose machine][img__pod-compose-machine]

+You can choose which storage pool to use from a drop-down list:

+![storagepoolavail][img__storagepoolavail]

+You can also use the [MAAS CLI][cli-compose-with-storage] to compose pod VMs with specific storage pool constraints.

 Click the 'Compose machine' button when you're finished.
 MAAS will present the pod detail view.
 In a few moments, your new machine will be auto-commissioned.
 The